 They are then inviting you to go to another attraction together which turns out to be a gem, silk, tailor or other kind of shop.
 They try to rip you off by telling you lies like you can buy the products there for a very cheap price and make a huge profit by reselling them in your home country.
 Tuk Tuk drivers are also often involved in this kind of scam, however again most of these operate in the tourist areas of Sukhumvit, Silom and Khaosan.

-If you are going to rent any kind of vehicle in Thailand whether it’s a motorcycle, car, jet sky or boat – make sure you let document all scratches and dents along with signing the renting contract (if any).
+If you are going to rent any kind of vehicle in Thailand whether it’s a motorbike, car, jet sky or boat – make sure you let document all scratches and dents when signing the rental contract (if any).
 It’s also a good idea to take pictures of the vehicle from different angles.
-Very famous are the jet sky scams in Pattaya and Phuket where tourists are regularly blamed and held liable for damages they haven’t produced.
+Very famous are the jet sky scams in Pattaya and Phuket where tourists are regularly blamed and held liable for damages they haven’t caused.

 Several scams in Thailand are related to travel.
-So it happens that tourists are approached in front of Hua Lamphong railway station in Bangkok by local Thais pretending to be “officials” working for the State Railway of Thailand and helping to book the train ticket.
-They take the tourists to a local travel agent and pretend to call the ticket office then saying the train is fully booked and offering you an overpriced bus ticket instead on which they make some good commission.
+So it happens that tourists are approached in front of the railway station in Bangkok by local Thais pretending to be “officials” working for the State Railway of Thailand and helping to book the train ticket.
+They take the tourists to a local travel agent and pretend to call the ticket office, then saying the train is fully booked and offering you an overpriced bus ticket instead on which they make some good commission.

 Price Discrimination Scam